spree/spree/guides/src/content/developer/core/calculators.md

 - $5 for each of the 3 subsequent items:$5 \* 3 = \$15
 - \$0 for the remaining 6 items

-### Free Shipping

-This calculator will take an object, and then work out the shipping total for that object.
-Useful for when you want to apply free shipping to an order.

-$$
-This is a little confusing and vague.
-Need to investigate more and explain better.
-Also, might this be obsolete with the new split shipments functionality?
-$$

 ### Per Item

 The Per Item calculator computes a value for every item within an order.
 This is useful for providing a discount for a specific product, without it affecting others.